Status

 Multicast group address of the type 0x80xxxxxx

 • Fill the “Data to send” field.
-The message to send is composed as follow :
+The payload is formatted as such:

 Message ID